AlanFoster/alanfoster.github.io/src/pages/workshops/jest/babel/index.markdown

 latest bells and whistles into an equivalent form that can run on older versions of JavaScript that may exist in older browsers for instance.

-Install Babel-Core, the integration support for jest, as well as babel-present-env - which is will provide access to the latest language features.
+Install Babel-Core, the integration support for jest, as well as babel-present-env - which will provide access to the latest language features:

 ```bash
 yarn add --save-dev babel-jest babel-core babel-preset-env